 Eggplant - 10-12"

 Peppers - 8"

-Melons, winter squash, and pole beans are not recommended for containers.
+Melons and winter squash are not recommended for containers.

 All vegetables need consistent water to thrive.
 Create a schedule to help you water regularly but allow yourself the flexibility to adapt to changing weather conditions (hotter weather = water more often) and to your own observations.
 If you notice, for example, that the surface of the soil is still damp when you plan to water, you might wait a day or two before watering, making sure, however, that the plants do not dry out entirely or begin to wilt.